GAMP®5: Categories, Guidelines, and Tips

 Similar to Category 4, Category 5 involves non-configured software.
 However, it applies to systems in Category 3, where the impact on product quality is lower.

-An important thing to mention here is that the different categories go through four distinct steps of testing software according to their level of criticalness.
-The first step is Unit/Integration testing which is evaluating whether the design specifications are correct.
+An important thing to mention here is that the different categories go through four distinct steps of testing software according to their level of criticalness:

-The second step is Configuration testing which is intended to make sure the exact configurations for the software are in order.
-Functional testing is something all categories go through to see if the functions listed in the documentation are all working properly.
+• The second step is Configuration testing which is intended to make sure the exact configurations for the software are in order.

-The final step is requirements testing which is a validation all software goes through to prove it meets all set guidelines and needs of the challenge it is meant to solve.
+• The final step is Requirements testing which is a validation all software goes through to prove it meets all set guidelines and needs of the challenge it is meant to solve.

 How GAMP®5 makes the guidelines last?